ianchen-tw/plus/docs/docs/intro.md

 title: Introduction
 ---

-plus is a api service for students
+`plus` is an API service for students

 :::caution

-This project is still in developing process.
+This project is still under developing process.

 Current API is not stable.
 :::